giselejfox/personal-site/giselejfox/content/post/blog-ideas.md

 - start off by saying what is co creation
 - why it's hard to cocreate in college projects
 - why that feels off

-### A reflection on the role of museums and their ability to change and adapt to modern day visitors in the modern day

 ### Relocation of the royal library and what that'll look like